dotnet/docs/docs/framework/interop/marshalling-strings.md

 ---
-title: "Marshaling Strings"
+title: "Marshalling Strings"
 description: Review how to marshal strings.
-See options for marshaling strings by value or reference, as a result, in a structure or class by value or reference, and more. ms.date: "03/30/2017"
+See options for marshalling strings by value or reference, as a result, in a structure or class by value or reference, and more. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "marshaling, samples"
-  - "platform invoke, marshaling data"
+  - "platform invoke, marshalling data"
-  - "data marshaling, strings"
+  - "data marshalling, strings"
-  - "data marshaling, samples"
+  - "data marshalling, samples"
-  - "data marshaling, platform invoke"
+  - "data marshalling, platform invoke"
   - "marshaling. strings"
   - "marshaling, platform invoke"
-  - "sample applications [.NET Framework], marshaling strings" ms.assetid: e21b078b-70fb-4905-be26-c097ab2433ff
+  - "sample applications [.NET Framework], marshalling strings" ms.assetid: e21b078b-70fb-4905-be26-c097ab2433ff
 ---
-# Marshaling Strings
+# Marshalling Strings

 Platform invoke copies string parameters, converting them from the .NET Framework format (Unicode) to the unmanaged format (ANSI), if needed.
 Because managed strings are immutable, platform invoke does not copy them back from unmanaged memory to managed memory when the function returns.

- The following table lists marshaling options for strings, describes their usage, and provides a link to the corresponding .NET Framework sample.
+ The following table lists marshalling options for strings, describes their usage, and provides a link to the corresponding .NET Framework sample.

 |String|Description|Sample|
 |------------|-----------------|------------|